The final Notre Dame tournament of 2013 will take place this weekend in Kiawah Island, S.C.

-A longtime member of the PGA TOUR, Scott Gump completed his first season as the assistant coach for the University of Notre Dame men's golf program in 2012-13.
+Longtime PGA TOUR veteran Scott Gump completed his second season as the assistant coach for the University of Notre Dame men's golf program in 2013-14.

 In his first season on the Irish coaching staff, Gump helped guide Notre Dame to a 66-49-1 (.571) record, which included a third-place finish in the program's final appearance at the BIG EAST Championship on the Tom Watson Course at Reunion Resort in Orlando, Fla.
 Notre Dame carded the lowest score of the tournament during the event's final round, turning in an eight-under par, 280.
 Irish players Cory Sciupider and Niall Platt each earned all-BIG EAST honors on the strength of top-five finishes in the tournament's individual draw.

 As a team, Notre Dame posted the fourth-best scoring average in program history in Gump's inaugural campaign, carding a 293.95 clip over 24 total rounds.
 The Irish added four top-five team placements, and Platt (Macdonald Cup) and Sciupider (C&F Bank Intercollegiate) broke through for their first collegiate tournament victories.

 Prior to his arrival at Notre Dame, Gump served as a coach and instructor at the Gary Gilchrist Golf Academy from 2009 until June of 2012 in Howey-in-the-Hills, Fla.
 He was responsible for instructing student-athletes in the fundamentals of the game of golf, management of emotions and goal setting, strategic on-course planning, fitness programs and balancing life responsibilities with golf activities.